danielmuu/wahlblock-backend/README.md

 ### 1.2 Log voter in

-Logs the voter in once and returns a hash value if voter not logged in before
+Logs the voter in once and returns a hash value if voter not logged in before.

 | **URL** |
 |:---|